 The school also measures impact from therapy using Goal attainment scaling (GAS) and Goal Based Outcomes.
-Goal Based Outcomes and GAS enable the team to capture any progress and allow for the therapy team to measure the extent to which patient's individual goals are achieved within the course of intervention.
-Where possible, all goals are agreed with the young person and family before intervention starts so that everyone has a realistic expectation of what is likely to be achieved.
-All goals are reviewed on a termly basis for each young person.
+Goal Based Outcomes and GAS enable the team to capture any progress and allow for the therapy team to measure the extent to which children's individual goals are achieved within the course of intervention.
+Where possible, all goals are agreed with the young person and family before an intervention starts so that everyone has a realistic expectation of what is likely to be achieved.
+All goals are reviewed termly for each young person.